mwelzl/draft-iccrg-pacing/draft-irtf-iccrg-pacing.md

   * mini-bursts and their trade-offs, thanks to Eduard Vasilenko
   * ... and now we also have an ACK section for such thanks

 * -03:
   * re-structures the parts on general considerations and adds more text in them
   * elaborates on application control

+* Adopted version draft-irtf-iccrg-00:
+  * adds a reference to the "Understanding the performance of TCP pacing" paper and discusses it in the "Motivations for pacing" section
+  * adds an example for the double-loss-after-slow start problem in section 4.1
+  * extends the FreeBSD text